Malware vs. Ransomware: How to Recognize Each Threat

 What is Malware?

-Trojans: These disguise themselves as legitimate software to trick users into downloading them.
+• Trojans: These pretend to be real software to trick you into downloading them.

-Spyware: This type of malware silently monitors your actions and steals sensitive information.
+• Spyware: This type of malware secretly monitors your activity and steals your private information.

 • Slow down your system’s performance